 Large APS-C (23.6 x 15.6 mm) sensor

 Large sensors provide shallower depth of field and a nice blurry background for your portrait shots.
-Very High Resolution Sensor: 24.0MP
+RAW shooting capability

 RAW files contains more color information compared to JPEGs, so it is easier to get a natural skin tone and colours during post processing, which is very important for portraits.
 External Flash Shoe

 Use of External flash creates many creative lighting opportunities for portrait photography.
 Techniques like bounce and fill-in flash will make your portraits stand-out from the crowd.
-Electronic and Optical Built-in Viewfinder
+Manual Focus Mode

 You have to nail the focus perfectly for a good portrait shot.
 Compact cameras are not great at focusing at low light and complex lighting conditions, so manual focus mode is very useful at these times.
 Manual Exposure Mode